MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 So to retrieve only the elevation property from my Generator, I can use

 ```
+// Create our initial Generator to read the gpx file
+$gpxReader = new GpxReader\GpxHandler($gpxFilename);

+// Iterate over the trackpoint set from the gpx file, extracting only the elevation property to display
 foreach (column($gpxReader->getElements('trkpt'), 'elevation') as $key => $value) {
     echo $key, ' => ', $value, PHP_EOL;
 }